xenon615/bevy_trebuchet/Readme.md

 ```

 ## To-Do
 All we can do now is place the trebuchet in a certain position.
 Therefore, the immediate plans are to allow it to be installed at any angle relative to the Y axis
-(currently, an attempt to install it not strictly north causes its destruction) (IDK at the moment, why)
+(currently, an attempt to install it not strictly north causes its destruction) (IDK at the moment, why?)
+Next, at the moment trebuchet starts working automatically after creation  after which it starts working automatically.
+So need add some control ( start / stop at least)
+Well, I'll add something else